etn-ccis/blui-angular-component-library/docs/ChannelValue.md

 # Channel Value

-The `<pxb-channel-value>` component is used to display a channel value (and units).
+The `<blui-channel-value>` component is used to display a channel value (and units).
 This component abstracts the styles used to display the channel and units as well as an optional inline icon.
-These are used as part of the [`<pxb-hero>`](./Hero.md) component, but can also be used inline (e.g., in a list).
+These are used as part of the [`<blui-hero>`](./Hero.md) component, but can also be used inline (e.g., in a list).

-Icons are passed in as a child element of the `<pxb-channel-value>` component.
+Icons are passed in as a child element of the `<blui-channel-value>` component.

 <div style="text-align:center; margin-bottom:20px">
     <img width="100%" style="max-width: 600px" alt="Channel Value in Hero" src="./images/heroes.png">